 We have a team of solicitors with over 30 years of experience handling injury claims on behalf of clients.
 Their role is to try and achieve the maximum amount of whiplash compensation that’s possible in each case.
 If your case is accepted, you’ll benefit from that experience and you’ll probably find that your stress levels are reduced because your solicitor will work on a No Win No Fee basis.

 After you have completed our whiplash claims guide and you’re ready to start the process, you can call us to learn if we could help you make a claim on 0800 6524 881.

-Are You Eligible To Make A Whiplash Injury Claim?
+- Am I Eligible To Make A Whiplash Compensation Claim?